-From the age of 3 through to young adulthood, ITEC offers a variety of support services, with sessions brought directly into special needs classrooms as well as hosted on site at the tennis centers for specialized programs.
+From the age of 3 through to young adulthood, ITEC offers a variety of support services, with sessions brought directly into classrooms as well as hosted on-site at the tennis centers for specialized programs.
 Weekly programming includes creative workshops and sports activities to help develop important social skills, create healthy habits, build self-confidence, and foster a sense of independence.

 In addition to the development of cognitive and motor skills, success is measured by the smiles that convey enhanced self-esteem, confidence, and a sense of belonging.

-Close to 400 children participate in ITEC’s Special Needs programs at the following centers:
+Close to 400 children with disabilities participate in ITEC’s programs at the following centers:

 - Beer Sheva